aaronlifton/fastcrawl/README.md

   Send), or redesign the buffered extractor so it doesn’t have to materialize entire pages before handing links back to the frontier.

+# LLM

+> How can i use the downloaded wikipedia pages as a knowledge base to create a n LLM?
+Or embed them somehow to create a
+> web-crawling llm?
+Just an idea for discussion.

+- Curated corpus: once the crawler downloads articles, normalize them (strip navigation, fix links, capture metadata like title & last-modified).
+Use a consistent chunking strategy (e.g., ~1–2 k tokens) so each chunk can later become training data, eval text, or an embedding unit.
+Keep provenance (URL + timestamp) so you can refresh or purge stale content.

+- Embedding pipeline: feed the cleaned chunks into a text-embedding model (OpenAI text-embedding-3-large, Cohere, etc.) and store vectors plus metadata in a vector DB (pgvector, Qdrant, Milvus).
+That gives you retrieval-augmented generation (RAG): when the crawler visits a page, you can immediately index it and later let an LLM answer questions by retrieving the most relevant vectors.
+- Training a “Wikipedia-specialized” LLM: you’d need (1) a base model checkpoint, (2) tokenized Wikipedia data, (3) significant compute.
+Turn each cleaned article or paragraph into training samples (causal LM format or instruction format).
+Train or fine-tune on the dataset; for a web- focused agent you can add auxiliary signals such as extracted link graphs, section headings, or QA pairs generated from the text.
+- Incremental refresh: because Wikipedia changes constantly, schedule the crawler to revisit pages and diff them.
+Update embeddings and, if you’re fine-tuning, periodically regenerate training shards so the LLM stays current.
+- Web-crawling agent idea: combine the RAG store with the crawler so the agent can (a) decide which URLs to visit next based on gaps in the knowledge base, (b) index new pages automatically, and (c) answer user questions by mixing live crawls with stored embeddings.
+This is conceptually similar to how some “web-enabled” LLMs work today.
+- Practical considerations: deduplicate near-identical pages, respect licenses (Wikipedia’s CC BY-SA requires attribution), and monitor storage— full dumps are huge.
+For training, make sure your tokenizer/language model vocabulary handles wiki markup, math, etc., or preprocess them into plainer text.

+So the overall workflow is: crawl → clean → chunk → embed/store (for RAG) and/or tokenize → fine-tune (for a specialized model).
+You can start with RAG (lower compute, fast iteration) and only fine-tune once you know the use cases justify the training cost.

 ---

 Copyright 2025 Aaron Lifton